Palace of Independence (Astana)

 The outside of the palace is made out of blue glass with a lattice of white pipes.
 The building is shaped into a trapezoid.
-The halls of the palace include: a gallery of applied art, the Museum of City History of Astana, and a four-dimensional cinema.
+The halls of the palace include a gallery of applied art, the Museum of City History of Astana, and a four-dimensional cinema.

 Events

 Summits

 The Congress Hall has witnessed many historic events.
-In 2010, a OSCE Summit was held in the Palace of Independence.
+In 2010, an OSCE Summit was held in the Palace of Independence.
 The meeting of the Supreme Eurasian Economic Council, as well as anniversary summits of SCO and OIC, have taken place in the palace.
 The most significant event in the history of the palace was a 2019 meeting of speakers of the parliaments of the Eurasian countries.

 Domestic events

 The inauguration ceremony of President Nursultan Nazarbayev (2011 and 2015) and President Kassym-Jomart Tokayev (2019 and 2022) took place at the palace.
 Nur Otan party congresses are held annually.